Henry Fa'arodo

-Henry Samuel Luito'o Fa'arodo Jr. (born 5 October 1982 in Honiara) is a former professional footballer from the Solomon Islands who played as a striker or a midfielder.
+Henry Samuel Luito'o Fa'arodo Jr. (born 5 October 1982) is a Solomon Islands former professional footballer who played as a striker or a midfielder.

 Club career

 Fa'arodo attended Nelson College from 2000 to 2001, playing for the school's football team as well as local club side Nelson Suburbs.

 He is one of few Solomon Islanders who have played in Australian top-flight football for Perth Glory in the first A-League season and for the Melbourne Knights in the old NSL.

 He joined Victorian Premier League side Altona Magic after a stint in New Zealand.
 In May 2010, he won the Oceania Champions League with Hekari United.

 In January 2012, Fa'arodo linked up with Team Wellington in the ASB Premiership.

 FC Nelson appointed Henry Fa'arodo as their junior technical advisor for the 2012 winter season and also played for the 1st team helping them to win the league.